wedeling/FabUQCampaign/README.md

 #### Decoding

-Once we are sure we have all required output files, the role of FabSim is over, and we proceed with decoding the output file using EasyVVUQ.
+Once we are sure we have all required output files, the role of FabSim is over, and we proceed with decoding the output files using EasyVVUQ.
 In this case the output file is just a simple CSV file that contains the 1D `u` velocity profile:

 ```python
 #############################################